nuejs/www/README.md

 All content is written with **Nuemark**, which is a Markdown dialect with Nue JS component support.
 Also developed privately ATM.

-Improvements to content are highly welcome.
+Improvements to the content are highly welcome.